neurord/ephys_anal/README.rst

 ==========
 **1. PopSpikeAnal.py**
 ------------------------
 Analyzes individual experiments in which population spikes are recorded before (baseline) and after (follow-up) LTP induction.
 The LTP induction is detected automatically as the last gap between pop-spikes greater than induction_gap (e.g. 32 sec, assuming pop-spikes measured once per 30 sec).
-Assumes input data is a text file output from labview, in which there are 24 header lines, and the remaining data are in two columns: time and voltage.  program takes the single voltage column and cuts it into N traces of K samples, where samples_per_trace is read from one of the header lines.
+Assumes input data is a text file output from labview, in which there are 24 header lines, and the remaining data are in two columns: time and voltage.
+Program takes the single voltage column and cuts it into N traces of K samples, where samples_per_trace is read from one of the header lines.

-From within python, provide information on experiments, such as filename that data is in, sex, age, any drugs, brain region, and frequency of induction protocol:
+Must provide information on experiments, such as filename that data is in, sex, age, any drugs, brain region, and frequency of induction protocol.
+Specify these from within python with the following syntax:
    ARGS="filename sex age drugs frequency region"

 To modify the information stored with experiments, modify parse_args in pop_spike_utilities.py